Mathemodica/ModelicaPowerSystemBook/README.md

 ### Sponsorship

-Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at several pages of the book.
+Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at several pages of the e-book.

 The authors have the right to reject a non relevant request without stating the reasons.